Your COVID-19 Testing Questions Answered

 What happens if I test negative?

 If you test negative, it means that you were not infected with SARS-CoV-2 at the time of the test.
-But, this does not mean that you are in the clear or that your risk of getting COVID-19 is gone.
-You still should practice physical distancing, wear a face mask and wash your hands to avoid future infection and slow the spread of the virus.
+But, this does not mean that you are not at risk of getting COVID-19.
+To avoid future infection and slow the spread of the virus: